-Approaches based on constitutive models (e.g. [19],[20],[21],[22],[23],[24],[25]) generally use equations from physics to describe how a material will behave in terms of physical constants that describe real materials - e.g. Poisson's coefficient, Young's modulus, etc. These constants can generally be looked up in an engineering handbook or determined experimentally for a particular material.
-Many methods in this category are variants on finite element analysis (e.g. [19],[20],[21]), which uses known constitutive relationships between force and deformation to predict how a material will deform.
-These methods are traditionally very accurate, and are used for computing stresses and strains for critical applications in structural mechanics, civil engineering, automotive engineering, etc. However, these methods are generally associated with significant computational overhead, often requiring solutions to large linear systems, and thus cannot generally be run at interactive rates.
-When these approaches are adapted to run at interactive rates, they are generally limited in the mesh resolutions they can process in real-time.
+Approaches based on constitutive models (e.g. [42],[32],[6],[34],[28],[3],[4]) generally use equations from physics to describe how a material will behave in terms of physical constants that describe real materials - e.g. Poisson's coefficient, Young's modulus, etc. These constants can generally be looked up in an engineering handbook or determined experimentally for a particular material.
+Many methods in this category are variants on finite element analysis (e.g. [42],[32],[6]), which uses known constitutive relationships between force and deformation to predict how a material will deform.
+These methods are traditionally accurate relative to nonconstitutive methods, and are used for computing stresses and strains for critical applications in structural mechanics, civil engineering, automotive engineering, etc. However, these methods are generally associated with significant computational overhead, often requiring solutions to large linear systems, and thus cannot generally be run at interactive rates.
+When these approaches are adapted to run at interactive rates, generally through an assumption of linear elasticity (e.g. [17]), they are generally limited in the mesh resolutions they can process in realtime.